-The Group's parent company steers the wholly-owned subsidiaries by setting targets for their capitalization and return on equity ("RoE") and by defining the main preconditions for the subsidiaries' operations in the form of the Group-wide principles.
+The Group's parent company steers the wholly-owned subsidiaries by setting targets and by defining the main preconditions for the subsidiaries' operations in the form of the Group-wide principles.

-Target Setting: The Board of Directors of Sampo plc decides on the subsidiaries' return on equity targets which are currently 17.5 per cent for both If and
+Target Setting: The Board of Directors of Sampo plc decides on the subsidiaries' return on equity targets which are currently 17.5 per cent for both If and Mandatum Life.
+In addition, If has a long-term target of maintaining the combined ratio below 95 per cent.